david-acker/articles/articles/1-EnumDescription/drafts/1-Benchmarks.md

 }
 ```

-> **⚠ Warning**: Relying on reflection might introduce performance overhead, especially when the method is called frequently.

 ## Switch-Based Approach

-An alternative is to use a dedicated method containing a switch statement that associates a description with enum member.
-This approach is generally more performant, but requires manual maintenance to keep the enum and the `GetDescription` method in sync when adding or updating members.
+An alternative is to use a dedicated method containing a switch statement to associate a description with each enum member.
+This approach will be more performant, but will require additional code changes to keep the `GetDescription` method in sync when adding or updating enum members.

 ```csharp
 public static class SwitchEnumExtensions